stormqloud/kazoo-tgbbok/phones/readme.md

-# Random Phone handset vendor info
+### Random Phone handset vendor info

-# 2600hz like Yealink.
+### 2600hz really like Yealink.
   *  use Yealink for the best Kazoo experience

+* There isn't much in this section..

+Polycom stormqloud
+Cisco Siprua stoqmqloud